The Solitude of Ambition

 Over- or under-react to perceived threats

-Often, I joke with clients that one of the benefits of being in charge is getting to choose the 18 hours a day that they work!
+I joke with clients that one of the benefits of being in charge is getting to choose the eighteen hours a day they work!
 But in reality, being on call is more like 24/7.
-Add into this equation constant travel and relocation that goes hand-in-hand with high-level work and you can see how disorientation can happen.
+Add into this equation the constant travel and relocation that goes hand-in-hand with high-level work, and it's easy to see how disorientation can happen.

-Operating at light-speed dealing with transactional and temporary issues leads to disconnection and disorientation.
-Executives simply lack the time to make deeper connections and to practice personal reflection.
+Operating at light-speed to deal with transactional and temporary issues leads to disconnection and disorientation.
+Executives simply lack the space to make deeper connections and to practice personal reflection.

 Emotional disorientation is even more disconcerting.
-At the top, gradual erosion occurs of what matters most.
-Family, friends, perspective, humor, our values, our inner compass —the things that keep us grounded—slowly disappear.
+At the top, gradual erosion about what matters most occurs.
+Family, friends, perspective, humor, our values, our inner compass—the things that keep us grounded—slowly disappear.
 Flying around the world, staying in upscale hotels, fine dining and making important decisions can seem desirable, but as Prince wrote in Glamorous Life, “Without love, it ain’t much.”

 How to Manage Isolation

 To manage the impact of "The Solitude of Ambition," I encourage my clients to reflect on the following themes:

 Who are you?

 What personal & professional communities do you belong to?